brianwang00001/CNN-from-scratch/README.md

 # Convolutional Neural Network (CNN) from scratch

 This is a fully NumPy-based CNN model with PyTorch-style APIs.
-I tried to replicate some functions in the torch library like nn.Sequential, nn.Conv2d and a naive version of Autograd engine.
-You might find some of the expressions in this programme quite familiar.
+I tried to replicate some functions in the torch library like nn.Sequential, nn.Conv2d, a naive version of Autograd engine, etc. You might find some of the expressions in this programme quite familiar.
 Btw my favourite one is loss.backward() :)

 ### Example usage